-Penalties in the form of fines may be imposed against a student or student organization whenever the appropriate Institutional authority deems appropriate.
-The sanction of fines may be imposed in addition to other forms of disciplinary sanctions.
-Failure to pay fines may result in further disciplinary action;
+Penalties in the form of monetary fines may be imposed against a student or student organization whenever the appropriate University authority deems appropriate.
+The sanction of monetary fines may be imposed in addition to other forms of disciplinary sanctions.
+Failure to pay monetary fines may result in further disciplinary action;